zchee/golang-wiki/MinimumRequirements.md

 For Go 1.11 and later: Windows 7 and higher or Windows Server 2008 R2 and higher.
 We test on Windows Server 2008 R2, 2012 R2, and 2016, which are roughly Windows 7, Windows 8.1, and Windows 10.

+For Go 1.21 and later: Windows 10 and higher or Windows Server 2016 and higher.

 ### [macOS (née OS X, aka Darwin)](Darwin)

 macOS Sierra 10.12 or higher requires Go 1.7.1 or above.